morawskim/homepage/resources/md/cv.md

 ## Open source

 ### SSorder
-A web application created after hours as an opensource project.
-It is used to order and settle meals for SensiLabs employees.
+A web application created by intern.
+Currently develop after hours as an opensource project.
+It is used to order and settle meals for employees.
 "Sandbox" for introducing new technological solutions.

 * integration with Google Analytics Events.
 Sending information about the occurrence of a selected event, e.g. a new order
 * Integration with the Rocket.Chat system (sending notifications to the channel)